geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 Versions and revisions
 ----------------------

-When performing a release we don't require a "code freeze" in which no developers can commit to the repository.
-Instead we release from a revision that is known to pass all tests, including unit/integration tests as well as CITE tests.
+When performing a release, we don't require a "code freeze" in which no developers can commit to the repository.
+Instead, we release from a revision that is known to pass all tests, including unit/integration tests as well as CITE tests.

-To obtain the GeoServer and Geotools revisions that have passed the `CITE test <https://build.geoserver.org/view/testing-cite/>`_, navigate to the latest Jenkins run of the CITE test  and view it's console output and select to view its full log.
+To obtain the GeoServer and GeoTools revisions that have passed the `CITE test <https://build.geoserver.org/view/testing-cite/>`_, navigate to the latest Jenkins run of the CITE test  and view its console output and select to view its full log.
 For example:

     https://build.geoserver.org/job/2.11-cite-wms-1.1/286/consoleText